QuantEcon/lecture-python-intro/lectures/cons_smooth.md

  * verify that $a_{T+1}$ satisfies the terminal wealth constraint $a_{T+1} \geq 0$.

-     * If it does, declare that the candiate path is budget feasible.
+     * If it does, declare that the candidate path is budget feasible.

      * if the candidate consumption path is not budget feasible, propose a path with less consumption sometimes and start over